-Russell Group universities edging out their less prestigious rivals in a buyer’s market
+Russell Group universities: it’s a buyer’s market

 How much does the name of the institution you attended matter?
 In theory, Higher Education is egalitarian.
 A degree is a degree, no matter where you obtained it, and with one you should be in the running for any graduate job.
 In practice, things aren’t so clear-cut.